Korla/Appehog.Blog/_posts/2018-12-12-aoc-generators.md

 }
 ```

 Under the hood, they implement `Iterable`, and `Iterator`.
-This means that the return value of a Generator is an object which has a next-function which is parameterless.
+What this means is that the return value of a Generator is an object which has a next-function.
 Whenever the next-function is called, it returns an object which has a value (the yielded value), and a boolean, done, which is false until the last value is yielded.

 ```js
 const generator = createGenerator();